SavRares/Web-News-Provenance/README.md

 If you made changes to the `flask-ontology-app` repository, you will have to navigate to <a href="https://dashboard.render.com/">https://dashboard.render.com/</a> and re-deploy with the latest commit.

+An OpenAPI documentation can be found on this link: https://flask-ontology-app.onrender.com/apidocs/

 ### SPARQL DB

 Changes are not expected to the `jena-fuseki-db-app` repository but if needed, after pushing to the git repo you will have to navigate to <a href="https://dashboard.render.com/">https://dashboard.render.com/</a> and re-deploy with the latest commit.

+Important!
+You will have to manually navigate to https://fuseki-sparql.onrender.com/#/dataset/news/upload The data to be uploaded manually due to the free subscription to render deployment not allowing file storage.
+To do so, follow the instructions from the Run Locally section for jena-fuseki-db-app.

 ## :compass: Roadmap